plachintas/chatgpt-action/README.md

 The javascript's [chatgpt][2] package provides two implementations of the ChatGPT API:

-- `ChatGPTAPI`: official ChatGPT using the OpenAI's `text-davinci-003`.
+- `ChatGPT API`: official ChatGPT using the OpenAI's `gpt-3.5-turbo`.
   - not free
   - requires `OPENAI_API_KEY`